FORGIVENESS STORIES MELT HEARTS

 - Story (600-800 words)

-- Permission to Publicise Stories.
-Print this Permission Form (to be completed by you and people identified in your story).
-Credits will be given unless anonymity has been requested on the Permission form.
+- Permission Form (completed by you and people identified in your story).
+Credits will be given unless anonymity has been requested on the Permission Form.
+See Permission Form below.

 The story you are about to write will be used to encourage others to understand forgiveness and try it for themselves.
 It may be published on the FORGIVE STORIES website (www.forgivestories.com), and in other forms.
 Credits will be given unless anonymity has been requested on the permission form.